-The sling is simple placed around the head.
+The sling is simply placed around the head.

 PROS: Allows easy removal when wearing a rucksack or using leashed tools.
-The sling can be clipped behind a rucksack chest strap so it stays out of the way on slabbier ground.
+The sling can be clipped behind a rucksack chest strap so it stays out of the way on less steep ground.

 The sling is folded, knotted and racked on a karabiner.

 PROS: This method keeps all slings tidy and out of the way until they are needed.

 CONS: By far the worst technique as it requires an extra racking karabiner, takes up space on the harness for no real benefit, and worst of all makes the slings very hard to deploy one-handed.
 A lot of climbers who’ve been on training courses will use this technique as many instructors use this method.
 The reason they use it is they need so many slings, but for leading this just doesn’t work that well.

 A karabiner is clipped to each end of a 60cm sling, then one karabiner is passed through the first (threading the sling with it), and is clipped back into the loop that is formed, thereby creating a 30cm sling (a 15cm sling can also be achieved, but is only worth doing so with 10mm to 7mm slings).
 To transform back into a sling unclip either karabiner from all but one strand of the sling and pull.